 If you have quick questions and would prefer not to schedule a full 30-minute appointment, walk-in coaches will be available every hour that the CLC is open (see box on right).
 To take advantage of drop-in services, simply come into the Chemistry Learning Center any time we're open and tell a coach on duty that you are there with walk-in questions.
 Services will be rendered on a first-come first-serve basis.

-Please note, during peak periods of high volume, it could take a while for a coach to get to you, therefore for best service, we highly recommend that you make a one-time appointment to meet with a coach at your convenience.
+Please note, during periods of high volume, it could take a while for a coach to get to you, therefore for best service, we highly recommend that you make a one-time appointment to meet with a coach at your convenience.

 The CLC has copies of the solutions manual for assigned homework problems.
 Also for your reference, we have a library of chemistry textbooks and keep notebooks of old exams and quizzes on file.
 Computers are available to access Canvas and online chemistry study guides.

 Special Study Sessions

 CLC coaches are usually available for special study sessions in the Wadsworth Hall Annex before exams.
 Stay tuned for more details.
 Exam schedules will be announced in your classes.